Analysts predict high and low EPS estimates for Hims & Hers Health Inc. (HIMS) - The Dwinnex

-In the latest session, Hims & Hers Health Inc. (NYSE: HIMS) closed at $9.20 down -3.16% from its previous closing price of $9.50.
-In other words, the price has decreased by -$0.30 from its previous closing price.
-On the day, 3220024 shares were traded.
-HIMS stock price reached its highest trading level at $9.73 during the session, while it also had its lowest trading level at $9.19.
+In the latest session, Hims & Hers Health Inc. (NYSE: HIMS) closed at $9.07 up 0.44% from its previous closing price of $9.03.
+In other words, the price has increased by $+0.04 from its previous closing price.
+On the day, 2601749 shares were traded.
+HIMS stock price reached its highest trading level at $9.48 during the session, while it also had its lowest trading level at $9.06.

 Sponsored